IOT-DSA/dslink-java-alarm/README.md

  about interesting events so they may be considered by humans.
 The underlying model is influenced by the BACnet alarming design.

-This link was serves two purposes.
+This link serves two purposes.
 1. It is a framework upon which alarm links for different data stores can be developed.
 2. It has three implementations, one of which, the default, can be deployed as-is.